 Remember that HACCP is a system of process control for the plant and not an inspection system.
 The creation of the plant-specific plan and its successful operation is the responsibility of each establishment.
 The plant-specific plan that you have developed will be used to help you monitor your process.
 The plan should be reassessed routinely by the plant to determine if updates are needed.
-Such cases may include, but are not limited to: new products are added; a process undergoes substantial changes such as changes in raw materials or their source; product formulation; processing or slaughter methods or systems; production volume; packaging; finished product distribution systems; the intended use or consumers of the finished product; or it is determined that the plan does not adequately ensure process control, defined as when critical limits are not being met.
-Revision of the HACCP plan should be conducted with the advice and assistance of the HACCP-trained individual.
+Such cases may include, but are not limited to: new products are added; a process undergoes substantial changes, such changes in raw materials or their source; product formulation processing or slaughter methods or systems; production volume; packaging finished product distribution systems; the intended use or consumers of the finished product; or it is determined that the plan does not adequately ensure process control, defined as when critical limits are not being met.
+Revision of the HACCP plan should be conducted with the advice and assistance of an individual trained to meet the requirements in 9CFR 417.7.

 The generic models use examples of products within the specific process category.
-The information for your plant-specific plan, and the products covered by the process, may differ and therefore will require different CCPs.
-There are two plans included in the handbook to help illustrate how two products can fit into the same generic process model.
+The information for your plant-specific plan, and the products covered by the process, may differ and therefore will require different CCP's.
+There are two HACCP Plans included in the Handbook to help illustrate how two products can fit into the same generic process model.

 Specific information related to regulatory requirements for HACCP can be found in Part 417 of the regulations.
-The 1992 paper on HACCP by the NACMCF contains important information on HACCP plan development, and is a recommended reference tool for use when creating your plant-specific plan.
+The 1992 paper on HACCP by the NACMCF contains important information on HACCP plan development, and is a recommended reference tool for use when creating your-plant specific plan.